Universal Enveloping Algebras of Poisson Superalgebras: The PBW Theorem for Poisson Superalgebras

 \section{The PBW Theorem for Poisson Superalgebras}

-In \cite{LWZ_PoissonHopf}, the authors showed that one can view a Poisson algebra as a Lie-Rinehart algebra in such a way so that the enveloping algebra in the Poisson sense is isomorphic the the enveloping algebra in the Lie-Rinehart sense.
-As a corollary (\cite[Corollary 5.8]{LWZ_PoissonHopf}), they obtained a PBW Theorem for Poisson algebras that follows immediately from the Lie-Rinehart PBW theorem \cite[Theorem 3.1]{Rinehart_PBW}.
-We will use the same technique in this section, along with Theorem \ref{thm.LR_PBW}, to prove the PBW Theorem holds for all Poisson superalgebras.
+In \cite{huebschmann_Poisson/LR}, it was shown that one can naturally view a Poisson algebra as a Lie-Rinehart algebra in such a way so that the enveloping algebra in the Poisson sense is isomorphic the the enveloping algebra in the Lie-Rinehart sense.
+Later, the authors of \cite{LWZ_PoissonHopf} used this viewpoint to prove a PBW theorem for Poisson algebras (\cite[Corollary 5.8]{LWZ_PoissonHopf}) that follows immediately from Rinehart's PBW theorem for Lie-Rinehart algebras (\cite[Theorem 3.1]{Rinehart_PBW}).
+We will use the same technique in this section, albeit with Theorem \ref{thm.LR_PBW}, to prove the PBW Theorem holds for all Poisson superalgebras over a field.

-We first need to recall the construction of the even K\"{a}hler superdifferentials over a superalgebra $A$.
-Note that there is an analogous notion of the odd K\"{a}hler superdifferentials, though we will not need it in this paper.
+We first need to recall the construction of the \emph{even K\"{a}hler superdifferentials} over a superalgebra $A$; one can define the \emph{odd K\"{a}hler superdifferentials} similarly, though we will not need it in this paper.